 I know, not my typical post, but I have a number of people who I know, that love to visit the Golden State.
-Seems California is number one for a travel destination…so why not see California like a local!
+It seems California is number one for a travel destination …, so why not see the best places to visit in California like a local!
 Things you must do when in Northern California, but would only know this if you are a local, or have been advised by a local: Here’s what we always like to do, or liked to do.

 Visit the Coast